Justin8912/selenium-practice/README.md

 Running tests
 --
-There is a test `my-app` react app that is being used to render what the basic display looks like on Robin's side.
+There is a test react app (`test-react-app`) that is being used to render what the basic display looks like on Robin's side.

 In order to test the selenium app, you must follow these steps:
 1. Open one terminal to run the react app and wait until it is fully loaded
 2. Open another terminal to run the selenium script

-After running the test a directory should populate called `changes-made` with the time that the file was run as the name of the file.
+After running the test a directory should populate called `changes` with the time that the file was run as the name of the file.
 This will hold all the record for everything that was changed.

+This is mostly just a POC just to make sure I can get this selenium bot running.
+The general structure of the script for the test and for the actual script will look very similar.

 Running the bot
 --